 These includes a glacier, a volcano, black sand beaches, basalt rock formations and more.
 What better place to camp for a few days?

 At Stykkishólmur Camping Ground, you’ll have easy access to the nearby golf course.
 Not to mention Stykkishólmur town is on the coast, giving you great views of the bay, and the Westfjords on a clear day.
 Additionally, main points of interest like Kirkjufell mountain and Snæfellsjökull National Park are only a short drive away.

 This campground charges ISK 1.500 per person, per night, with discounts available if you commit to longer stays.

 Notes on Camping in Iceland in the Winter

 - The prices quoted above do not include electricity for your vehicle, which is almost always extra in any paid or free Iceland campsites.

 - While the above campgrounds are open all year, their reception hours may be different in the winter months.
 Sometimes you may have to call a number or use an honesty box.

 - All-year camping will be a great challenge, but make sure you’re prepared with warm, waterproof clothing and proper equipment.
 We sleep better when we’re cold, but there’s such a thing as too cold if you’re not used to it.

-Lock in your cheapest campervan rental today for an outdoor adventure in Iceland.
+Lock in your cheapest campervan rental today as well for an outdoor adventure in Iceland and further savings.
 The timing of your visit will determine what kind of experience you have, as Iceland changes a lot throughout the year.